Skip to main content

 5.2.
 Wiring

-1. Ensure that the DC system is fully shut down (all DC loads and charge sources off/isolated) prior to disconnection of any existing battery/DC system distribution bus cabling and connection of the charger to the battery terminals/DC system distribution bus.
+1. Ensure that the DC system is shut down (all DC loads and charge sources off/isolated) prior to disconnection of any existing battery / DC system distribution bus cabling and connection of the charger to the battery terminals / DC system distribution bus.

-Connect the AC power cable to a mains power outlet; all LEDs will illuminate briefly when the charger is powered up, then the LED indicating the charge state will illuminate.
+4. Connect the AC power cable to a mains power outlet; all LEDs will illuminate briefly when the charger is powered up, then the LEDs indicating the current charge mode and charge state will illuminate.

 Image_-_LED_charge_state_-_PSC.png